Cushnie/CCtreksEBC/README.md

 Also, I added Google Analytics to my website so that I can start tracking that information.
 And as for accessability, I don't want to get too fancy with the colors and such as I want it to be easy to read and simple.
 I like the font I'm using but still need to run some tests to see if it works well or if I should consider using Arial or maybe even a serif font like Times New Roman.
 That will need to be done this week.

+ # 2019-08-22
+ 2319h

+ I got the API to work and figured out how to put my data where I needed it.
+Small victories!
+Now to work on having the title come up & put some text down.
+Also want to figure out how to put the blog entry itself on the same page as the buttons.
+I'll see what I can do this weekend.